telekom-security/PEBA/README.md

  - [GET] */alert/datasetAlertsPerMonth* ==> Returns attacks / day for */datasetAlertsPerMonth?days=x* in the last x days OR for the last month, defaults to last month, if no GET parameter "days" is given
  - [GET] */alert/datasetAlertTypesPerMonth* ==> Returns attacks / day, grouped by honeypot type, for */datasetAlertTypesPerMonth?days=x* in the last x days OR for the last month, defaults to last month, if no GET parameter "days" is given
  - [GET] */alert/retrieveAlertStats* ==> Returns combines statistics in one call: AlertsLastMinute, AlertsLastHour,  AlertsLast24Hours
+ - [GET] */alert/topCountriesAttacks* ==> Returns information on the Top 10 attacker countries and top 10 attacked countries.

 **Install requirements:**